2012 Pakistan factory fires: Investigation

-According to the JIT report, the MQM worker revealed that a “well-known party high official” had demanded Rs200 million as bhatta (extortion money) though his frontman from Ali Enterprises, the owners of the ill-fated factory, in August 2012.
+According to the JIT report, the MQM worker revealed that a “well-known party high official” had demanded Rs.
+200 million as bhatta (extortion money) through his frontman from Ali Enterprises, the owners of the ill-fated factory, in August 2012.

 One of the factory owners in Karachi, Arshad Bhaila, claimed that the fire first broke out in the warehouse and that he called the fire brigade, which arrived about 90 minutes late.
 The New York Times reported that the local fire department arrived 75 minutes after the fire started.
 A judicial inquiry headed by Justice Zahid Qurban Alvi reported that a short circuit caused the fire.
 The report cited several factors that exacerbated the situation leading to the loss of life, including the late arrival of fire tenders, the lack of fire hydrants, and traffic congestion.
 The tribunal was highly critical of the factory owners and government, which failed to enforce the law.
 It also criticized the police's forensic department for failing to conduct a scientific investigation.